Archive for October, 2007

 With this post, I want to briefly explain how I moved into the blogosphere and how the title of my weblog developed from "My Blog" to "Fearing God in a Hebel World."

 In March of 2007, Barry Pendley, a web designer and former student of mine, designed a website for me, Old Testament Studies.
 Barry also hosts my website, and, as you can see, the website has a great look (if you need assistance with a website and/or search engine optimization, check out Evmikna Graphics).
-He has placed some material related to the Hebrew courses I teach at Detroit Baptist Theological Seminary, many papers I have written and pictures taken from my teaching excursions outside the United States and other events connected with DBTS (I am still slowly working on the pictures).
-With my initial website, the weblog was an afterthought to place some of my occasional Old Testament meanderings for our seminary students; and, as an afterthought, I simply called it "My Blog."
+He has placed some material related to the Hebrew courses I teach at Detroit Baptist Theological Seminary, many papers I have written and pictures taken from my teaching excursions outside the United States and other events connected with DBTS.
+1 With my initial website, the blog was an afterthought to place some of my occasional Old Testament meanderings for our seminary students; and, as an afterthought, I simply called it "My Blog."
 Since the inception of this website, "My Blog," had been on the website, as a secondary heading under the primary heading "Resources," found on my home page.
 However, I did not start using "My Blog" until late August.
-Initially, I had little interest in blogging; however, while I was teaching a couple of Old Testament classes in Mwanza, Tanzania this past summer, I periodically watched Rob Howell effortlessly blog over the course of two weeks.
-While watching him set up posts on his blog and, as I was getting feedback from my wife and friends in the US, I came to more fully realize that the blogosphere has great potential for ministry (see Rob Howell’s informative blog Mwanza Maandiko).
-After I returned to the US in July of this summer, I planned to start using "My Blog," which had been lying dormant for six months, with the beginning of DBTS’s fall semester.
+Initially, I had little interest in blogging; however, while I was teaching a couple of Old Testament classes in East Africa in the summer of 2007, I developed an interest by watching a missionary blogging.
+When I returned to the US, I began checking out blogs and came to realize that the blogosphere has great potential for ministry.
+Shortly after this, I planned to start using "My Blog," which had been lying dormant for six months, with the beginning of DBTS’s fall semester.
 So in late August of 2007, I set up my first post with my Hebrew Syntax and Reading class serving as my guinea pigs, "Hebrew Syntax & Reading First Day."
-For the first few weeks of blogging, I had serious doubts that I could continue blogging because writing posts on the internet was too frustrating.
-However, this situation all changed on October 4 when my friend, Dr. Brian Jones, recommended in a post on his weblog entitled, "MarsEdit, that I start using MarsEdit for writing posts.
-I took his advice and on October 6, I easily set up my first post using MarsEdit, "Applying the Wisdom of Psalm 1."
-Using MarsEdit greatly simplified the process of writing blogs since I do not have to be online to write a post.
-And, since I started using MarsEdit, I am more comfortable blogging.

 answers-in-genesis-20072.png